 Draft the pattern.
 First make the back pattern on a paper.
 Then cut the pieces.

-Finish the top edge and armhole of the back piece – Stitch the facing to the neck edge of the back piece.
-Turn under and top stitch; Turn under and stitch a narrow hem for the armhole edge of the back piece.
+Finish the top edge of the back piece – Stitch the facing to the neck edge of the back piece.
+Turn under and top stitch.
+Here the lining of the back piece is treated as an underlining ie taken together as the main piece.
+Keep the facing bias strip rightside together on the neck edge and stitch.
+Turn under and stitch in place. ( Basically binding the top edge)

-Sew the side edges together and the bottom .
+Sew the side edges together with a 1″ seam allowance.